A class of exponential neighbourhoods for the quadratic travelling salesman problem: Single edge ejection tours on

-We now show that QSPP(p,H) can be solved in pseudopolynomial time on an acyclic digraph $G=(V,E)$.
-Note that only vertices of $G$ that lie on some $(s,t)$ path in $G$ are relevant to QSPP(p,H).
+Note that only vertices of $G$ that lie on some $s-t$ path in $G$ are relevant to QSPP(p,H).
 Thus, we can remove all vertices of $G$ that are not reachable from $s$ and those from which $t$ is not reachable.
 Such vertices can be identified in $O(|V|+|E|)$ time by two applications of breadth-first search.
-Thus, without loss of generality, we assume that each vertex of $G$ lies on some $(s,t)$ path in $G$, the vertex set $V=\{1,2,\ldots,n\}$ and the vertex labels follow topological order, $s=1$ and $t=n$.
-For each edge $(i,j)\in E$, let $\vect{\delta}_{ij}\in \mathbb{R}^{2p}$ be defined as
+Thus, without loss of generality, we assume that each vertex of $G$ lies on some $s-t$ path in $G$, no incoming arcs to $s$, no outgoing arcs from $t$, the vertex set $V=\{1,2,\ldots,n\}$ and the vertex labels follow topological order, $s=1$ and $t=n$.